-- Services not included in the NHS contract, and for which a fee may be charged (a good example is the Carlton House Surgery web page, although it might be worth adding that:
+- Services not included in the NHS contract, and for which a fee may be charged, or which will not be provided even for a fee.
+A good example is the Carlton House Surgery web page, although it might be worth adding that:

 - medicals "required" by others in order for patients to undertake activities (performing, driving, parachuting, diving, and so on) are private work.

 - The practice leaflet and website should state the practice policy on performing such medicals; and emphasise that patients booking appointments for such purposes will be charged even if it is practice policy not to do the work (and therefore the appointment amounts to a request being made and denied) - unless they had told the receptionist the purpose of the appointment and they had not been advised that the appointment would be private and chargeable.

 - Similarly, the practice policies on other non-NHS work can be included.
 It's much easier to turn down a request if your practice leaflets and website explicitly say it's something that will not be done.
 Examples might include:

 - Situations in which a patient might be removed from the practice list, and the process, including e.g.:

 - Patients with whom the practice has a commercial relationship (as, in the event of a dispute, this might cause a conflict of interests for the practice)